top of page

 2010-2023

-Graduate Grader | The College of Liberal Arts and Sciences @ Arizona State University
+Graduate TA | The College of Liberal Arts and Sciences @ Arizona State University

 Sociology Graduate Teaching Fellow